borg286/exoria/index.md

 * Build your base with the intention to expand.

 * Hammer a bone to get four bonemeal.
-Three bonemeal + one rotten flesh = instant growth bonemeal.!
+Three bonemeal + one rotten flesh = instant growth bone meal.!

 * Coconut trees have four spots where coconuts grow (diagonal spaces from top center leaf block.
 If you bonemeal those spotst, 1-2 coconuts will grow over the next 15 seconds.
 Chop down the entire tree.

+* Banana tree will grow a flower that will grow towards the ground, breaking the flower and green bananas will return yellow bananas, letting the bananas dry will drop sticks to ground.

 * Turn the extra fish from your strainers into fish bait and put a stack into Primalcore Fish Traps.
 Right-click on them to get slime balls, flint->diamond flakes, lily pads, more fish, diamonds, etc.

 * You can take the urushi out of the cauldron and make your lacquered planks in a crafting table.
 Much faster.

 * rice slimeballs (requiring 6 rice and a water bucket) can be used to craft tinkers construct slime boots and slime sling.
 These (especially the boots) are near essential for effective travel

+* 3 Rice makes paper

 ## Exploration Tips